Party switching

 Party switching or party hopping is any change in political party affiliation of a partisan public figure, usually one currently holding elected office.

-Party switching occurs quite commonly in Brazil, India, Indonesia, Italy, Romania, Ukraine, and the Philippines.
+Party switching occurs quite commonly in Brazil, Canada, India, Indonesia, Italy, Malaysia, Romania, Ukraine, and the Philippines.

 Australia

 It is rare in Australia for a member of a major party to switch to another political party, especially another to major party.
 It is more common for a member of parliament to become an independent or form their own minor political party.
 Notable individual party switchers at federal level include: